Brendan-H/MathMatchup/ReadMe.md

 Technologies: Dart + Flutter, Java + Spring, PostgreSQL

+## Repository Navigation

+[MathMatchupBackend](/MathMatchupBackend/) - Directory that stores the Spring backend to the app and website

+[math_matchup](/math_matchup/) - Directory that stores the MathMatchup Flutter app

+[math_matchup_website](/math_matchup_website/) - Directory that stores the MathMatchup Flutter website (no longer updated, rewritten with Next.js)

+[nextjs_website](/nextjs_website/) - Directory that stores the brand-new MathMatchup website, written with Typescript using Next.js

+## Why rewrite the website?

+It is always hard to throw away code, but I made the decision to completely rewrite the website for MathMatchup.
+The original website was written in Flutter, which, while familiar to me (something that sped up development), is not a great choice for a mostly static website because it has slow initial loading times and no SEO.
+Using Next.js solves both of these problems well (and gave me something new to learn), so it was an obvious choice.

 ## App Features

 - Fully supported internationalization with numbers and languages (currently English and Spanish)